 - 1.3 The SMC's previous review focused on increasing electoral registration at Derby.
 However, once this task has been accomplished voters may still not use their vote.
 One factor which may influence voter turnout is the electoral cycle of an authority. - 1.4 The Electoral Commission explored the relationship between different electoral cycles and voter turnout in 2003.
 Following extensive research, it recommended to the Government that whole council elections would increase voter turnout, provide a clearer system for voters and make the system equitable for all. - 1.5 The Government White Paper 2006 Strong and Prosperous Communities 'Gives (local authorities) freedom to opt for whole council elections'.
-It is proposed that the rules regarding a change in electoral cycle be relaxed to allow Councils to move to four yearly whole council elections. - 1.6 This review aims to look at evidence for the differences in voter turnout in different types of electoral cycle.
+It is proposed that the rules regarding a change in electoral cycle be relaxed to allow Councils to move to four yearly whole council elections.
+The White Paper led to the Local Government and Public Involvement in Health Bill 2006 which sets out the processes for a Council to change the electoral cycle. - 1.6 This review aims to look at evidence for the differences in voter turnout in different types of electoral cycle.